mono/website/docs/advanced/iomap.md

 One of the most common problems that people face when porting applications from Windows to Linux using Mono are paths.

-The IOMap feature is available in Mono versions higher than 1.1.18
+The IOMap feature is available in Mono versions higher than 1.1.18, **but has been deprecated in Mono versions higher than 6.0.0**

 The Problem
 ===========